 - Snapback – A Snapchat reply.

 - Story – This is a snap that you send to all your followers at the same time, in a broadcast.
-Your recipients can see it as many times as they want in a 24 hour period.
+Your recipients can see it as many times as they want in 24 hours.

 - Scores – This is a function that shows how many snaps you’ve sent and received.

 - Chat – Using this, you can talk privately and directly to your friends, depending on who you choose.

 - Here – During a direct message, you can choose to use this feature to start a private live video with that individual.

 Snapchat is not difficult, but it can be confusing.
 Many people say it’s simple, but it does have a lot of features that you’ll have to practice to learn.
 For example, you can choose from 1 to 10 seconds for your images to show, and 1 to 13 seconds for your videos to show to your audience.
 It will take some trial and error to get it just right.

 Of course, getting started is your main goal, right?
 Everything starts on the main screen of Snapchat.
 First, download the app from your app store.
 Next, click on the icon and set up your account.
 Remember to use the email address and User Name that you want people to know and see.

 When you’re trying to market a business, you don’t want to use your email address or a personal User ID on Snapchat.
 Your display name and email address are excellent ways to promote your brand.
 Currently, you can only have one Snapchat per phone number and email address, which you will need to verify.

 There are many different settings to think about.
 Plus, some of these things will look different on an iPhone than an Android phone.
 However, they are all called the same thing regardless of which phone you’re using.

 Since you’re using the phone for marketing, one of the first things you may want to change is the default setting that prevents strangers from sending you snaps.
 It’s up to you whether you want to open this up or not, but if you don’t you’ll have to add people to see their Snaps.
 If you change the setting, you can see Snaps from those you do not add.